-Assessment of feasibility, strengths and limitations of an evaluation
+Mapping current social prescribing model

-The current social prescribing link worker model is complex and difficult to map and quantify.
-However, informed by this feasibility assessment, we mapped the current service model and different pathways (please see Figure 2).
+The current SP link worker model is complex and difficult to map and quantify.
+However, drawing on our rapid systematic review and interviews, we have mapped the current service model and its different pathways (please see Figure 2).

-Stage one: the first row of the figure illustrates the potential referral pathways that the client can access to arrive at the link worker.
-For instance, the client can arrive to the link worker through the health care provider (such as GP, nurse or health care practitioner – boxes c and d).
+Stage one: the first row of the figure illustrates potential referral pathways by which the client can access a link worker.
+For instance, through referral from a health care provider (such as GP, nurse or health care practitioner – boxes c and d).
 This referral can take place using an established IT system or other modes (such as telephone or email).
-The health care provider can document this process using the relevant SNOMED code (106 for referral made and 103 for declined or not required).42 In some instances, there may be a Nil (no code used) which indicates that there was no clear reason for declining the referral.
-It is worth noting that the “reason” for referral may vary, for instance a GP might refer a client to control their diabetes whilst the underlying condition may be a financial issue that is picked up in the second stage (link worker assessment of needs).
+The health care provider can document this process using the relevant SNOMED code (106 for referral made and 103 for declined or not required).42 In some instances, there may be a Nil (no code used) which indicates that there was no clear reason available or given for declining the referral.
+It is worth noting that the “reason” for referral may vary, for instance a GP might refer a client to control their diabetes but the underlying condition may be a financial issue that is picked up in the second stage (by a link worker’s assessment of needs).

-Stage two: the second row of the figure illustrates the factors (box f, to the left) that may influence the link worker “service delivery” or in other words the co-variates that should be considered in an evaluation.
-Box h (far right) are the client measures that are captured by the link worker at the initial visit, also known as baseline measures or time zero (T0).
-These measures often include a needs assessment (involving a dialogue with the client to understand their needs and what issues are most important to them), wellbeing measures (such as ONS4 and WEMWEBS) and the Patient Activation Measure (PAM) that includes 13 questions to quantify four levels of “activation”: disengaged and overwhelmed, becoming aware but still struggling, taking action, maintaining behaviours and pushing further.53 Additional measures include hopes and goals, and what barriers they might envisage.
-These assessments vary across sites where some sites developed their own assessment tools (for instance the HAY tool covers aspects such as housing, relationships, finances and physical health).
+Stage two: the second row of the figure illustrates the factors (box f, to the left) that may influence link worker service delivery; the co-variates that should be considered in an evaluation.
+Box h (far right) describes the client measures that are captured by the link worker at the initial visit, also known as baseline measures or time zero (T0).
+These measures often include a needs assessment (involving a dialogue with the client to understand their needs and what issues are most important to them), wellbeing measures (such as ONS4 and WEMWEBS) and the PAM that includes 13 questions to quantify four levels of “activation”: disengaged and overwhelmed, becoming aware but still struggling, taking action, and maintaining behaviours and pushing further.53 Additional measures include hopes and goals, and what barriers a client might envisage.
+These assessments vary across sites and some sites have developed their own assessment tools (for instance the HAY tool covers aspects such as housing, relationships, finances and physical health).
 These measures are usually made at the initial contact.

-Stage three: the third row of the figure illustrates the service(s) that the client is referred to.
-The link worker can provide this service or refer to the voluntary sector.
-The type and number of services a client is referred to vary depending on the client’s needs.
+Stage three: the third row of the figure illustrates the service(s) available to the client.
+The link worker can provide this service themselves or refer the client on to the voluntary sector.
+The type and number of services a client is referred to may vary depending on the client’s needs.
 For instance, a client may require a service to support them with weight loss while another may require services for weight loss, housing issues and diabetes.
 Additionally, referral to services is highly dependent on the local available services and knowledge of services and relationships with the voluntary sector.
 The link worker usually captures the number of referrals, number of contacts they had with each client (including the number of contacts across the service).
-They are also able to capture who has been signposted to what service.
-The link worker may be able to assess if the patient achieved their goals - if there are follow-up data at stage four.
+They are also able to capture who has been signposted to what service and may be able to assess if the patient achieved their goals if follow-up data are collected (stage four).